Brigette-Eckert/tamagotchi/README.md

  * Practiced using ReactJS

-*  Praticed using React Bootstrap
+*  Practiced using React Bootstrap

 ## User Stories
+* As a user I can choose one of three pets to care for

 *  As a user I can check in on my pet